shamshul-haque/phone-hub-client/README.md

 - **Explore Comprehensive Information:** Dive deep into your content, accessing detailed insights and discovering in-depth information effortlessly with this interactive feature.

+## 6. Theme Mode Switching

+- **Customizable Theme:** Allow users to switch between dark and light themes for a personalized browsing experience.

 These features collectively make our project not only functional but also engaging and user-friendly.